DFHack/dfhack/docs/dev/Lua API.rst

 * ``dfhack.units.isSane(unit)``

-  The unit is capable of rational action, i.e. not dead, insane, zombie, or active werewolf.
+  The unit is normally capable of rational action.
+I.e., not dead, insane, zombie, nor crazed (unless active werebeast).

 * ``dfhack.units.isCrazed``

-  The unit is berserk and will attack all other creatures except members of its own species that are also crazed. (can be modified by curses)
+  The unit is berserk and will attack all other creatures except crazed members of its own species.
+(Can be modified by curses.)

 * ``dfhack.units.isGhost(unit)``